Hemy Neuman is charged with murder in the 2010 death of Rusty Sneiderman

-The defense and prosecution in the trial of a man accused of killing another man outside a Georgia day care center delivered their closing arguments on Tuesday.
+Deliberations resumed Wednesday morning in the trial of a man accused of killing another outside a Georgia day care center.

 Hemy Neuman is charged with murder in the death of Russell “Rusty” Sneiderman in November 2010.